The Cost of Surrogacy in the UK

 The fees to clinics vary from clinic to clinic and geographical location.
 London surrogacy clinics are more expensive, with fees around £25,000 GBP ($32,000 USD).
 That would include egg and sperm donation, fertilization and the embryo transfer.
 Prenatal care may be extra, as well as the delivery of the baby.
 Some clinical fees may be covered by National Health Service — but the bulk of surrogacy expenses are not covered.

 Surrogacy is more affordable in overseas countries, where local governments have invested heavily in medical facilities to attract tourism.
-Surrogacy in Ukraine or Kenya surrogacy can be completed for about £33,000 ($45,000 USD) – including all the clinical procedures, surrogate care and compensation, and legal fees.
+Compare Canada with the cost of surrogacy in Ukraine or in Colombia.

 What are the obstacles to surrogacy in the UK?